Transtheism: Transpolytheism and transtheism

 are the way in which some of the noblest figures in later antiquity and their followers in modern times have answered the problem of existence and conquered the anxieties of fate and death.
 Stoicism in this sense is a basic religious attitude, whether it appears in theistic, atheistic, or transtheistic forms.

 Like Zimmer, Tillich is trying to express a religious notion that is neither theistic nor atheistic.
 However, the theism that is being transcended in Stoicism according to Tillich is not polytheism as in Jainism, but monotheism, pursuing an ideal of human courage that has emancipated itself from God.

 The courage to take meaninglessness into itself presupposes a relation to the ground of being which we have called 'absolute faith.'
 It is without a special content, yet it is not without content.
 The content of absolute faith is the 'god above God.'
 Absolute faith and its consequence, the courage that takes the radical doubt, the doubt about God, into itself, transcends the theistic idea of God.

 Martin Buber criticized Tillich's "transtheistic position" as a reduction of God to the impersonal, "necessary being" of Thomas Aquinas.

 Buddhism as transtheistic

-Following the term coined by Tillich and Zimmer, Buddhism, namely Theravada Buddhism, can be regarded as a polytranstheistic religion.
+Following the term coined by Tillich and Zimmer, Buddhism, namely Theravada Buddhism, can be regarded as a transpolytheistic religion.
 This can be evident by the transcendence of the state of Nibbana (Nirvana) that surpasses all the realms of existence, including the planes of devas and brahmas who are considered gods in Buddhist cosmology.
 The historical Buddha made it clear that the path to enlightenment does not depend on a god or gods.
 Although there is acknowledgment of a multitude of gods in the oldest Buddhist scriptures, there is also reference to Mahabrahma, who considered himself to be the all-powerful all-creator god, only to be critiqued by the Buddha as having wrongly perceived his plane of existence as the highest.